 Bio

-My research interests lie at the intersection of wireless communications, networks, hardware implementation, and machine learning.
+My research interests lie at the intersection of wireless communications, networks, and machine learning.
 I have focused on solving estimation problems and am currently working on localization and velocity sensing of targets in the near-field regime using mmWave communication echo signals.
 In the past, I have conducted research on a wide range of topics, including:

 - Image-to-image translation using generative adversarial networks (GANs)